 Quicken Starter review: Reports

 The reporting options with this financial planning software are top notch, offering reports for the most vital financial data as well as some additional helpful information.
 You can run reports that detail your income versus expenses, spending by category and budget reports.
-There's also the option to export your data directly to Excel for further interrogation if you so wish.
+There's also the option to export your data directly to Excel for further interrogation if you so wish, and to email reports directly to your inbox.

 Quicken Starter review: Accessibility and price